Zambia's ex-President Rupiah Banda dead at 85 | DW | 11.03.2022

 The former leader oversaw major infrastructure projects — building schools, hospitals and roads — as the country's economy flourished amid rising copper prices and a flood of Chinese investment.

-Born on February 19, 1937, in the British colony of Southern Rhodesia, now Zimbabwe, Banda later returned to his parents' original home of Northern Rhodesia, now Zambia, before pursuing studies in Ethiopia and Sweden, where he earned an economics degree.
+Banda was born on February 19, 1937, in the British colony of Southern Rhodesia, now Zimbabwe.
+He later returned to his parents' original home of Northern Rhodesia, now Zambia, before pursuing studies in Ethiopia and Sweden, where he earned an economics degree.

 Upon completing his studies, he embarked on a diplomatic career in Europe in the early 1960s.
-He was later appointed ambassador to Egypt, the US and the UN.
+He was later appointed ambassador to Egypt, the United States and the United Nations.

 His domestic political career began in 1975, taking up posts as foreign and then mining minister under Kenneth Kaunda, Zambia's first president.

-Banda was also one of the country's most prominent businessmen and a long-time member of Zambia's ruling United National Independence Party (UNIP).
+Banda was also one of the country's most prominent businessmen and a long-time member of Zambia's ruling United National Independence Party.

 In that capacity, Banda was tapped to run several of the country's state businesses.
 He was also the owner of KB Davis, supplying equipment to copper mining outfits in north-central Zambia.